Dry cask storage: Germany

 CONSTOR is a cask used for transport and long-term storage of spent fuel and high-level waste also manufactured by GNS.
 Its inner and outer layers are steel, enclosing a layer of concrete.
 A 9-meter drop test of the V/TC model was conducted in 2004; the results conformed to expectations.

 Bulgaria

 In 2008, officials at the Kozloduy Nuclear Power Plant announced their intention to use 34 CONSTOR casks at the Kozloduy NPP site before the end of 2010.

 Lithuania

 Spent fuel from the now-closed Ignalina Nuclear Power Plant was placed in CASTOR and CONSTOR storage casks during the 2000s.

 Russia

 The Russian dry storage facility for spent nuclear fuel, the HOT-2 at Mining Chemical Combine in Zheleznogorsk, Krasnoyarsk Krai in Siberia, is not a 'cask' facility per se, as it is designed to accommodate the spent nuclear fuel (both VVER and RBMK) in a series of compartments.
 The structure of the facility is made up of monolithic reinforced concrete walls and top and bottom slabs, with the actual storage compartments formed by reinforced concrete partitions.
 The fuel is to be cooled by natural convection of air.
 The design capacity of the facility is 37,785 tonnes of uranium.
-It is now under construction and commissioning.
+It is now under construction and in the process of commissioning.